-‘You don’t retire from the movies,’ says Michael Caine profoundly.
-‘The movies retire you.
-The scripts stop coming, or the money’s not good enough, and then it’s not worth getting out of bed.’
+“You don’t retire from the movies,” says Michael Caine bluntly.
+“The movies retire you.
+The scripts stop coming, or the money’s not good enough, and then it’s not even worth getting out of bed.”

-‘But if someone asked me if I wanted to live till I’m 100, I’d say no,’ the actor continues.
-‘And they’d say: why not?
+“But if someone asked me if I wanted to live to 100, I’d say no,” the actor continues.
+“And they’d say: why not?
 And it’s because I couldn’t afford it.
 If I had to stop working, I have a very high standard of living, and I couldn’t keep it up.
-I’d rather die than go back to when I was young, living in a tiny room with just a bed in it.’
+I’d rather die than go back to when I was young, living in a tiny room with nothing but a bed.”

-‘When I was young, I wanted to be an actor,’ recalls Caine.
-‘I just didn’t know how to do it.
+“When I was young, I wanted to be an actor,” recalls Caine.
+“I just didn’t know how to do it.
 I came from a very working class background, where you wouldn’t know about drama schools or anything like that.
-After finishing National Service, I was working in this butter factory, and this old man says to me: Do you want to do this all your life?
+After finishing National Service, I was working in this butter factory, and this old man says to me, ‘Do you want to do this all your life?
 A young man like you?
-Fit and healthy?’
+Fit and healthy?’”

-‘Cy Endfield, the director, was American,’ explains Caine.
-‘And I’m working class Cockney, and England is very class conscious, so I was very lucky that he was American because no English director would have cast me in that part.
-God bless America, that’s what I say…’
+Zulu was Caine’s big break, an ensemble piece which cast the cockney as ‘a very posh officer’.
+“Cy Endfield, the director, was American,” explains Caine.
+“And I’m working class Cockney, and England is very class conscious, so I was very lucky that he was American because no English director would have cast me in that part.
+God bless America, that’s what I say…”

-‘I’ve done six movies with Morgan now,’ counts Caine.
-‘I think they lied on this one, though.
-Alan Arkin is also in it, and I think they phoned one of us and said they had the other two, when they hadn’t, and that’s how they got us all.
+“I’ve done six movies with Morgan now,” counts Caine.
+“Although I think they lied on Going in Style.
+They phoned each one of us and said they had the other two, when they hadn’t, and that’s how they got us all.
 It’s a common trick.
-So when they tell you that, you think: Oh blimey, I’ll do that.’
+But when they tell you that, you think, ‘Oh, blimey, I’ll do that.’”

-‘It’s so easy working with these guys.
-Movies, if you don’t really know or like the other people are hard.
+“It’s so easy working with these guys.
+Movies, if you don’t really know or like the other people, are hard.
 So we’re friends.
 Good friends.
 Although because actors are never in the same place more than five minutes, it can be hard.
 Morgan lives in Mississippi.
-I live in London and Alan lives in San Diego — we’re not popping over to each other’s homes for dinner.’
+I live in London, and Alan lives in San Diego — we’re not popping over to each other’s homes for dinner.”

-‘And I also hang out with my driver, as I don’t drive anymore,’ reveals the actor.
-‘All together, I have about ten extremely close male friends, and we have never in 60 years had an argument — about anything.
+“And I also hang out with my driver, as I don’t drive anymore,” reveals the actor.
+“All together, I have about ten extremely close male friends, and we have never in 60 years had an argument — about anything.